What does Rachel mean?

 Rachel [rachel] as a girls' name is pronounced RAY-chel.
 It is of Hebrew origin, and the meaning of Rachel is "ewe, female sheep".
 Biblical: Jacob's wife, described as being "beautiful in form and countenance".
 Jennifer Aniston's character in the popular TV series "Friends" was named Rachel.
 Rachelle (ra-SHELL) is a variant pronunciation; Raquel is popular in Spain.
 See also Richelle and Rochelle.
 Actresses Raquel Welch, Rachel Ward, Rachel Griffins; author Rachel Carson.

-Rachel is a very popular first name for females (#79 out of 4276) and also a very popular surname or last name for all people (#12538 out of 88799) (2000 U.S. Census).
+Rachel is a very prominent first name for women (#79 out of 4276, Top 2%) and also a very prominent last name for all people (#12181 out of 150436, Top 8%).
+(2000 U.S. Demographics)

 Displayed below is the baby name statistics of Rachel for girls.
 Rachel reached its highest rank of #9 in the U.S. in 1996, and is at #167 presently.
 (2015 U.S. SSA Records)

 Which version is better?with its variant forms and related girl names.
 Below is a charted study of the popularity of the girl name Rachel and affiliated names.
 Popular related forms of Rachel (#167 in 2015) listed in the Top 2000 are Rachael (#1304 in 2015), Racheal, Rachele, Rachell, Rachelle, Racquel, Rae, Raechel, Raquel (#750), Ray, Richelle, Rochell, Rochelle, Shelley, Shellie and Shelly.
 These relations of Rachel were at the top of their popularity 24 years ago (adoption of 1.66%) and are now significantly less common (adoption 0.15%, 91% less), with forms like Shelly becoming less stylish.